seobryn/bible-generator/README.md

 2. run `yarn` command to install dependencies.
 3. run `yarn start` command to build the Bible.

-## Are you want to contribute?

-Feel free to make a `fork` and starting a `PR`, contributing with any thing that you like!.

 ## Code Standards

 We follow the `Standard JS` code standards, so you can review the standards to follow.

+## Are you want to contribute?

+Feel free to make a `fork` and starting a `PR`, contributing with anything that you like!.

+## Roadmap

+- [] include introduction for each book (WIP).
+- [] includes titles for each chapter.
+- [] include references for verses that applies.